Smoker stolen from front steps of new Denver barbecue restaurant

-DENVER -- Owners of a new BBQ restaurant opened their doors to the public last week.
+DENVER -- Owners of a new barbecue restaurant opened their doors to the public last week.
 The Hungry Wolf was open for business not even three days before their meat smoker was stolen just steps from their front door.

 The family-owned business lost a hefty amount in revenue for several days before a friend loaned them another smoker.